Pagure/pagure/UPGRADING.rst

 (pagure-admin refresh-gitolite can help you with this).

-The 3.3 release brings some adjustments to the database scheme.
+The 3.3 release brings some adjustments to the database schema.

-* Update the database schame using alembic: ``alembic upgrade head``
+* Update the database schema using alembic: ``alembic upgrade head``